grafana/mimir/docs/sources/architecture/store-gateway.md

 1. Deploy your Memcached cluster using a [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/)
 2. Create an [headless service](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services) for Memcached StatefulSet
-3. Configure the Cortex's Memcached client address using the `dnssrvnoa+` [service discovery](../configuration/arguments.md#dns-service-discovery)
+3. Configure the Mimir's Memcached client address using the `dnssrvnoa+` [service discovery]({{<relref "../configuration/about-grafana-mimir-arguments.md#dns-service-discovery">}})

 ### Chunks cache

-Store-gateway can also use a cache for storing chunks fetched from the storage.
+Store-gateway can also use a cache for storing chunks fetched from the long-term storage.
 Chunks contain actual samples, and can be reused if user query hits the same series for the same time range.

 To enable chunks cache, please set `-blocks-storage.bucket-store.chunks-cache.backend`.
 Chunks can currently only be stored into Memcached cache.
 Memcached client can be configured via flags with `-blocks-storage.bucket-store.chunks-cache.memcached.*` prefix.

-There are additional low-level options for configuring chunks cache.
+There are additional low-level flags for configuring chunks cache.
 Please refer to other flags with `-blocks-storage.bucket-store.chunks-cache.*` prefix.

 ### Metadata cache

-Store-gateway and [querier](./querier.md) can use memcached for caching bucket metadata:
+Store-gateway and [querier]({{<relref "./querier.md">}}) can use memcached for caching bucket metadata:

 - List of tenants
 - List of blocks per tenant